SonuNM1/AlgoPocalypse/Array/Notes.md

 - Move all the negatvie elements to one side of the array

+- Find the intersection of two sorted arrays        ✅

-- Find the union and intersection of two sorted arrays
+- Find the union of two sorted arrays

 - find the missing integer      ✅